lifaon74/rx-js-light/src/types/subscribe-pipe-function/subscribe-pipe-function.md

 }
 ```

-An *SubscribePipeFunction* receives a value, performs some operation on it, and may emit something.
+An *SubscribePipeFunction* receives a value, performs some operation on it, and may emit something else.

 Similar to [EmitPipeFunction](../emit-pipe-function/emit-pipe-function.md) but works with
 [SubscribeFunction](../subscribe-function/subscribe-function.md) instead.